-Waterfowl density and diversity at Emiquon is tracked through the Illinois Natural History Survey and can be found here.
+Waterfowl density and diversity at Emiquon is tracked through the Illinois Natural History Survey.

 What are the hunting regulations for the U.S. Fish and Wildlife Service’s adjacent Emiquon National Wildlife Refuge?

-You can find these hunting regulations and a map of hunting boundaries on the USFWS web site here.
+You can find these hunting regulations and a map of hunting boundaries on the USFWS web site.

 What do I do in case of an emergency?